-measures taken to prevent the incident from reoccurring/implementation scheduled for.
+measures scheduled taken to prevent the incident from reoccurring/implementation I for.

-Initial resolution:
+Initial resolution: Initial resolution:

 Click or tap here to enter text.

 Long term solution:

 Click or tap here to enter text.

 Date and signature:

 Name of the signatory (Print):

 Title:

 This form should be returned to the central bank mentioned above:

+Address

-Address Contact person
+Contact person